 Efficiency in Banking

-Efficiency of banks can be measured using different parameters.
-The concept of productivity and profitability can be applied while evaluating efficiency of banks.
+Banks measure efficiency using different parameters.
+We can apply the concept of productivity and profitability to evaluate banking efficiency.
 The term productivity refers to the relationship between the quantity of inputs employed and the quantity of outputs produced.
 The input in the banking industry can be referred to the costs involved in producing the products and services, e.g., interest expenses, staff costs, operating costs.
 As there is difficulty in measuring the quantity of output produced by banks, the amount of income can be used to measure output of banking products.